Product Manager Interview: Pre-Interview Research

 - What is its current product portfolio?
 What product/market fit does it perceive itself to have?

-- What is the culture of the ?
+- What is the culture of the organization?
 How does the culture manifest itself in what they do?

 - Who invested in the organization and why?

 - What other roles are they hiring for?
 Why might they be hiring for these particular roles right now?

-Then, read more about the on Wikipedia, , , and AngelList to get an unbiased third-person view of the company.
-I've found that some of the biggest insights I can carry into the interview is a nuanced understanding of how the views itself versus how other people view the company.
+Then, read more about the on Wikipedia and AngelList to get an unbiased third-person view of the company.
+I've found that some of the biggest insights I can carry into the interview is a nuanced understanding of how the organization views itself versus how other people view the organization.

-For bonus points, see if the has a YouTube channel or Vimeo page, and watch a couple of videos to learn how the perceives itself.
+For bonus points, see if the organization has a YouTube channel or Vimeo page, and watch a couple of videos to learn how the organization perceives itself.
 This exercise is especially important if you're interviewing for a startup which has products that are not widely accessible - I've found that by watching product demos, I'm able to speak much more assertively and tangibly on how I'll bring value to specific products.

 Also, check to see whether the has a public-facing help center such as Zendesk.
 You'll find that help centers typically have product screenshots, user guides, and FAQs.
 This is a wealth of knowledge that can help you better understand the current product portfolio at the company!
-To look for one, search for "<insert > help" in Google.
+To look for one, search for "<insert organization name> help" in Google.

 Once you feel you have a strong understanding of the company, you should know which other companies it perceives as competitors.
 Using the same framework as above, investigate their competitors as well.

 This exercise is more for your sake than for the interview itself - you'll want to know whether you're joining the underdog, or whether you're joining the dominant player in the market.
 Note that underdogs and dominant players give vastly different career experiences, so be sure to understand what kind of you want to work at, and why.